 This model legislation aims to create consistency among state RON laws and align government agencies with other organizations and private companies on the current and ongoing laws and best practices affecting real estate.

 Now is the time to start preparing for a digital closing or at least a hybrid of some sort if you aren’t already performing them.

 Is it safe?

 Wire fraud is a huge concern of title agents and real estate attorneys everywhere.
-Email Business Compromise (BEC) and spoofing is a common way cybercriminals target consumers and settlement agents moving funds between parties.
+Business Email Compromise (BEC) and spoofing are common ways cybercriminals target consumers and settlement agents moving funds between parties.
 Technology is both a blessing and a curse.
-With the advent of new closing technology, it’s important for real estate professionals to understand the ways in which cybercriminals could new to dupe you and consumers.
+With the advent of new closing technology, real estate professionals need to understand how cybercriminals could dupe you and your clients.

 There’s been a lot of buzz around deep fake videos lately, leaving many to question what’s real and what’s not.
 Sometimes used for entertainment like this video of a Steve Buscemi/Jennifer Lawerence mash-up, this technology creates a convincing scene.
 Steve’s visage moves fluidly over the expressions made by Jennifer’s face.
 Of course, the absurdity of this deep fake makes it easy to spot.

 The nefarious implications of this technology being used to fake the identity of a contact in a real estate deal might send some chills down the spine of settlement agents.

 Just when you’ve got your internal process down to combat wire fraud, payoff fraud, and other elaborate schemes of cybercriminals, now you might not even be able to trust your own eyes as you execute a remote closing over video.